hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 4. If the git remote for Heroku doesn’t exist, run `heroku git:remote —app commonwealthapp`
 5. Upon deploy, edit the original GitHub release, moving it from “pre-release” to “latest release”

+#### Release names and tags

+Tag names observe the following versioning syntax: `v<MajorVersion>.<CycleNumber>.<IndexNumber>`.
+As of 240111, our major version is 0, our cycle number is 6, and our index number is 9, thus: `v0.6.9`.
+For hotfixes to an existing release, an additional suffix should be appended after a hyphen, e.g. `v0.6.9-1`.

+Release branches also follow this syntax, but prepend `release/` and append `-x`, e.g. `release/v0.6.9-x`.
+The `-x` suffix denotes that the branch contains any hot fix releases for that version.

 #### Hotfix procedure

 Hotfixes should rolled out to production as follows: